AcademySoftwareFoundation/OpenColorIO/docs/tutorials/baking_luts.rst

 Photoshop is very focused around print and graphic-design, industries with very different color management concerns to modern feature-film VFX.
-As such, it can be a pain to integrate.
+As such, it does not fit smoothly into a VFX workflow.

 The main issue is current versions of Photoshop (CS5) are only practical for working with 16-bit integer images (not floating